entailor/pytailor/docs/tutorials/example06_branch_task.md

     - Use *branch_data* to specify which data to use for branching

-nch_data* is given as one or more query-expressions.
-When branching is performed

-query-expressions must evaluate to to a list or a dict.
+*branch_data* is given as one or more query-expressions.
+When branching is performed query-expressions must evaluate to to a list or a dict.
 If the queries evaluates to a dict, that dict must have integer keys to represent the index of each branch.